 – Graduation checklist (during last year, students must also meet with the faculty adviser)

 – Area 5 & Internship requirement questions

-- Signing up for an advising appointment
+– Signing up for an advising appointment with faculty adviser

 They cannot approve classes that are not on the tip sheet or major requirement sheet nor can they approve you to graduate.
 However, they can help you fill out your graduation checklist to determine your remaining credits.
-All final decisions must be made by your academic adviser.
+All final decisions must be made by your faculty adviser.

 What should I bring when I visit my adviser?

 Please see the ENVS Prepare for Advising Meeting page.

 Tip sheets list which classes are being offered for a particular term and which requirement they fulfill.
 Special topics/seminar courses i.e. courses that are offered only one time or have rotating topics, are also listed on the tip sheet.
 Any class on the tip sheet or requirement sheet is guaranteed to count toward the major in the Area under which it is listed.
 Classes on the tip sheet count in the Area for that particular term.
 Generally, tip sheets are published one week prior to initial registration for the following term.
 Tip sheets are available electronically on the ENVS website and in hard copy in 144 Columbia.